 If you’re running Windows 8 or newer, you can upgrade your PC or laptop to Windows 10 by mounting the ISO file you just downloaded — double-click it.
 Windows will display the ISO as though it is a DVD drive.

-If you’re running Windows 7 or earlier, you won’t have the capability to mount ISOs — instead, you can download Virtual Clone Drive and use that to install ISO files.
+If you’re running Windows 7 or earlier, you can’t mount ISOs — instead, you can download Virtual Clone Drive and use that to install ISO files.
 Once you’ve got the drive mounted, the installation will work the same as outlined above.
-You also can try the Windows 10 Upgrade Assistant if you’re looking to upgrade from Windows 10.
+You also can try the Windows 10 Upgrade Assistant to upgrade from Windows 10.
 We have a guide for that here.

 Step 4: Burn the Windows 10 ISO to a DVD

 If your computer has a DVD burner and you’ve got a writable DVD on hand, you can burn the Windows 10 ISO to a DVD and install Windows 10 by booting from it.
 Right-click the ISO file, then click Burn Disc Image.
 The Windows Disc Image Burner will open, asking you which drive you’d like to use.

 When ready, click Burn to start the process.
 When it’s complete, you’ll have a bootable DVD that you can use to install Windows.
 You can use other software to burn your ISO, but the built-in software is simple enough to use.

 Most computers should boot from DVD by default, but sometimes you may need to access your computer’s boot menu to install Windows 10 from DVD.
 Annoyingly, this requires a different keyboard shortcut on other devices.
 Still, if you pay attention when your computer is starting up, see the instructions for accessing the boot menu.

 Other uses for the Windows 10 ISO file